GraphLite-AI/GraphLite/README.md

 ## NL→GQL Pipeline

-- **Architecture**: Natural language input is grounded to schema-aware intents, rendered into ISO GQL via a generator/refiner loop, then re-parsed with GraphLite to verify that the emitted query satisfies every contract (labels, metrics, temporal windows, etc.).
-This create→execute→verify cycle keeps the LLM-driven pieces honest.
+- **Architecture**: Natural language is grounded to schema-aware intents, rendered into ISO GQL via a generator/refiner loop, then validated by GraphLite’s syntax runner plus an LLM “logic judge” that reviews whether the query honors the original request.
+This create→execute→verify cycle keeps results auditable without domain-specific prompts.
-- **Approach**: Rather than pattern-match NL text, we inspect the actual GQL AST that GraphLite already understands.
-Each semantic analyzer (metrics, numeric literals, temporal windows, and future ones) walks the AST to normalize “what the query really does” so requirement checks stay engine-accurate.
-- **Ideology**: We only add analyzers when the product promises new intent classes.
-That’s why temporal coverage grew from relative windows to map durations and will grow to absolute dates next.
-It’s not schema- or prompt-specific hardcoding; it’s incremental surfacing of query semantics so NL expectations can be enforced with mathematical fidelity.
+- **Approach**: Structural guarantees (labels, edges, properties, grouping, ordering) are enforced with lightweight IR checks; high-level semantics (temporal filters, zero-count asks, ratios, etc.) are delegated to the LLM judge/repair loop so we don’t hand-roll analyzers for every intent class.
+- **LLM AST Judge**: Every candidate ISO GQL tree is summarized into deterministic JSON (nodes, edges, filters, aggregates, order/limit) and reviewed by an LLM via `IntentJudge`.
+This keeps prompts short, deduplicates hints, and yields actionable “missing requirements” that feed directly into the repair loop without needing one-off validators.
+- **Ideology**: Expand capability by teaching the judge/refiner new reasoning patterns rather than hardcoding schema- or prompt-specific exceptions.
+Deterministic checks stay minimal and reusable; everything else is enforced generically at runtime.

 ## Prerequisites